How to Evict a Squatter in Dallas

 To determine the correct jurisdiction, I suggest searching the county’s Justice of the Peace website.
 Most, if not all, of the Justice of the Peace websites have a searchable database that will help locate the appropriate office.

 What Happens After the Eviction is Filed?

-Huntahome Takes the Complexity out of Eviction Services
+Huntahome Takes the Complexity Out of Squatter Eviction Services